sleekweasel/AppGhoul/README.md

 TODO:

+1. Update icon to tombstone/icon when app is un/installed for a plain main launcher.
+1. Do something clever for the icon when the intent isn't a plain main launcher... maybe.
 1. Fix out of memory error during lumpy config scrolling.
 1. Is it worth curating copies of the icons?